 Calendars equal accountability.
 If something is blocked out in your diary, then it’s far harder to ignore.
 Create a work calendar and block out time for critical business tasks.

 Tip #2 – Create a daily task list

 I highly recommend Evernote, which is the app I use to manage my time.
 I keep a list of daily tasks, weekly tasks, and longer term tasks.
 Things either get ticked off, or they get put to the top of tomorrow’s list if I run out of time.
-But nothing gets ignored.
+But in terms of staying focused on your critical tasks, nothing gets ignored.

 Tip #3 – Write your goals for your week

 Goals are different to tasks, but equally important.
 When you start your working week, ask yourself: what is the one thing I want to achieve this week?

 Tip #4 – Write your 3 month goals as part of your short-term business strategy

 As well as weekly goals, you also need to have at least a 3 month strategy for your business which includes a set of high-level goals.
 You really need to ask yourself where you want to be 3 months from now, and work back from their to figure out the smaller goals you need to achieve it.

 Tip #5 – Ask yourself: Is what I’m doing core to my business goals?

 If you’re in doubt about whether a task is productive or not, refer back to your big business goals.
 Is what you’re doing going to help you achieve that goal?
 How?
 If it isn’t, drop it from your immediate list.